CyberT33N/docker-cheat-sheet/README.md

 --publish , -p 80:80

 # Bind mount a volume.
 We will use the named volume and mount it to /etc/todos, which will capture all files created at the path.
 --volume , -v todo-db:/etc/todos

-# -v $(pwd):/app - bind mount the current directory from the host in the container into the /app directory
+# bind mount the current directory from the host in the container into the /app directory
+-v $(pwd):/app

+# If volume "todo-mysql-data" was never created before it will be created automatically
+-v todo-mysql-data:/var/lib/mysql

 # Working directory inside the container